ujihisa/blogger.vim/README.md

 Implement them:

-* Use Metarw
 * Write document (~/.vim/doc/blogger.txt)
+* Re-organize the package
-* Release Version 1.0 to vim.org
+* Release Version 1.1 to vim.org
 * Remove python and html2text.
 Blogger.vim should not need both ruby and python.
 * Multiblogalization (Now blogger.vim can control only one blog with a vimrc)